saltyorg/docs/docs/apps/tautulli.md

     ![](https://i.imgur.com/wKukbLR.png)

 1. Click "Web Interface" on the left.
-Fill in "HTTP Username" and "HTTP Password (this will be the login for your PlexPy site), but don't click `Save` yet.
+Fill in "HTTP Username" and "HTTP Password (this will be the login for your Tautulli site), but don't click `Save` yet.

     ![](https://i.imgur.com/iX6G2ca.png)